Learning Graph ARMA Processes from Time-Vertex Spectra: Sample Complexity Analysis of Learning Graph ARMA Models

 \section{Sample Complexity Analysis of Learning Graph ARMA Models}

 In this section we theoretically analyze the sample complexity of learning graph ARMA models.
 We consider a time-vertex process $\xv$ conforming to the ARMA model \eqref{ARMA polynomial model}.
 We denote as $\ag $ and $\bg$ the true but unknown parameter vectors generating the process as defined in \eqref{eq_defn_ab1}.
 Let us represent the overall true parameter vector as $\cg=[(\ag)^H \ (\bg)^H]^H $.
-We consider a setting where the initial estimate of the process covariance matrix is obtained from the sample covariance of fully observed $L$ independent realizations $\{\xv^l \}_{l=1}^L$ of the process as
+We consider that the initial estimate of the process covariance matrix is obtained from the sample covariance of fully observed $L$ independent realizations $\{\xv^l \}_{l=1}^L$ of the process as

-The initial covariance estimate $\tilde \Sigma_{\xv}$ gives the initial JPSD estimate $\tilde h(\graphEigenvalueMat_{\graph}, \Omega) $ via \eqref{eq_jpsd_est}.
+The initial covariance estimate $\tilde \covMat_{\xv}$ gives the initial JPSD estimate $\tilde h(\graphEigenvalueMat_{\graph}, \timeEigenvalueMat) $ via \eqref{eq_jpsd_est}.
 In order to make the derivations tractable, we base our analysis on the original form \eqref{eq_opt_prob1} of the objective function.
+We recall that the original problem \eqref{eq_opt_prob1} we would normally like to solve in this paper is nonconvex and impractical to tackle, hence the algorithm proposed in Section \ref{ssec_learn_arma} relies on developing a convex approximation for it.
+While it is also important to understand the effect of the convex relaxations made in \eqref{eq_opt_AB_v5}, we leave this issue to the experimental analyses in Section \ref{sec_exp_res} and focus here on how the quality of the solution of the original problem evolves with the number of realizations $L$ and the model complexity.
 Hence, denoting as

-the JPSD associated with an arbitrary process parameter vector $\cvect \triangleq [a^H \ b^H]^H \in \R^\dc$ where $\dc \triangleq P(K+1)+(Q+1)(M+1)$ denotes the model order, we consider the ARMA process parameter vector
+the JPSD associated with an arbitrary process parameter vector $\cvect \triangleq [\avect^H \ \bvect^H]^H \in \R^\dc$ where $\dc \triangleq P(K+1)+(Q+1)(M+1)$ denotes the model order, we consider the ARMA process parameter vector